Key Points

 The Maastrichtian has long been known as a period of intense volcanism in parts of the world (see "Global Diastrophism" above).
 For instance, in North America, associated with change in mountain building in Rockies (the beginnings of the Laramide Orogeny).
 But the biggest aspect of this volcanism is the Deccan Traps.

 The Deccan Traps were a GIGANTIC series of lava flows in western India.
-They were the most major flood basalt event since the Siberian Traps at the Permo-Triassic boundary and the Central Atlantic Magmatic Province volcanism that formed by the break up of Pangaea at the Triassic-Jurassic boundary.
+It was among the largest flood basalt events since the Siberian Traps at the Permo-Triassic boundary and the Central Atlantic Magmatic Province volcanism that formed by the break up of Pangaea at the Triassic-Jurassic boundary.
 In some places the Deccan Traps are 2.4 km (1.44 MILES) thick.
 An area of 2 million km3 was covered.
 As with all flood basalts, it was not a single continuous event; instead, there would be eruptions; periods of cooling from sulfates; global warming from excess greenhouse gases; stabilization of the environment after the eruption had ended; then a new eruption.

 The Deccan Traps began around half a million years before the K/Pg boundary.
 The lowermost beds erupted during a global magnetic normal time (subchron C30n), while the impact of the asteroid and the boundary itself would be later in a magnetic reversed interval (subchron C29r).
 Since the switch from C30n to C29r happened 350 kyr prior to the boundary, the asteroid impact could NOT have been the cause of the Deccan Traps.
 That said, there is some evidence that a few thousand years after the impact the intensity of the eruptions increased: this timing would be consistent with magma chambers being disrupted by impact-generated mega-earthquakes, and then percolating slowly up to the surface.